Postnuptial Agreement Lawyer in New York

 Why New York Couples Choose Our Firm

-Our firm has focused on divorce and family law matters across New York City since 2006.
-Over that time, our attorneys have built strategies for clients with business ownership, real estate portfolios, professional practices, and complex family structures.
-We use that experience to help you think through how a postnuptial agreement might affect property division, support, and planning under New York law.
+Our firm has focused on divorce and family law across New York City since 2006.
+Over that time, we’ve built strategies for clients with business ownership, real estate portfolios, professional practices, and complex family structures.
+We bring that experience to every postnuptial matter, helping you think through how an agreement might affect property division, support, and planning under New York law.

 Communication is central to how we work.
-We explain each step, answer questions directly, and keep you updated as your agreement moves from discussion to drafting and review.
-Clients often say that having clear information and regular contact reduces anxiety and makes it easier to move forward with sensitive decisions.
+We explain each step, answer questions directly, and keep you updated as your agreement moves from discussion to drafting to final review.
+Clients often say that clear information and regular contact can reduce anxiety and make it easier to move forward with sensitive decisions.
+Consultations are available in person at either office location or by confidential phone or video call.

 When a Postnuptial Agreement Makes Sense

-One frequent scenario involves significant financial changes.
-A spouse might receive an inheritance, acquire interests in a family business, join a startup with stock options, or purchase investment property in New York City or abroad.
-A postnuptial agreement can outline how these assets would be treated if the marriage later ended or if one spouse passed away, which can be especially important when extended family members are involved.
+One common trigger is a significant financial change.
+A spouse might receive an inheritance, acquire an interest in a family business, join a startup with stock options, or purchase investment property in New York City or abroad.
+A postnuptial agreement can outline how these assets would be treated if the marriage later ended or if one spouse passed away, which matters especially when extended family members are involved.

-Another common reason is the desire to protect children from prior relationships.
-Parents sometimes want to clarify which assets will remain available for those children, and which will be shared as marital property.
-Couples may also seek a postnup when one spouse pauses a career to care for children or manage the household, and they want to confirm how that decision will be recognized if they later separate.
+Parents with children from prior relationships sometimes want to clarify which assets remain available for those children and which become shared marital property.
+Couples may also seek a postnup when one spouse pauses a career to care for children or manage the household, confirming how that contribution will be recognized if they later separate.
+An agreement can also address pre-existing debt, specifying which spouse bears responsibility for obligations brought into or incurred during the marriage.

-Wanting this kind of clarity does not necessarily reflect a lack of trust.
-Many couples view a postnuptial agreement as a way to remove uncertainty and potential future conflict.
-By addressing expectations while the marriage is intact, they feel more secure about the future, whatever it may bring.
-Our attorneys help you explore whether a postnup aligns with your values and long term plans.
+Wanting this kind of clarity doesn’t necessarily reflect a lack of trust.
+Many couples view a postnuptial agreement as a way to remove uncertainty and reduce the potential for future conflict.
+By addressing expectations while the marriage is intact, both spouses may feel more secure about the future.
+Our attorneys help you explore whether a postnup aligns with your values and long-term plans.

 Here is how our process typically unfolds from start to finish: